reswqa/flink/docs/content/docs/dev/datastream-v2/overview.md

 ### Specify Where to Put the Results of Your Computations

-Once you have a DataStream containing your final results, you can write it to an outside system by creating a sink.
+Once you have a DataStream containing your final results, you can write it to an external system by creating a sink.

 Data sinks consume DataStreams and forward them to files, sockets, external systems, or print them.
 Flink comes with a variety of built-in sink implementations, you can use SinkV2 based sink via `DataStreamV2SinkUtils.wrapSink(sink)`.